rabangabegailrudas16-hub/Rabang-Abegail-R./Laboratory-04-Cloud-Native-Engineer/README.md

 # Laboratory 04 - Cloud Native Engineer

 ## Mission Overview
-This exercise is about applying Docker to run and control applications inside containers.
+In this exercise, it is about applying Docker to run and control applications inside containers.

 ## Objectives
 - Learn the differences between VMs and Containers